 Project RN is CareFirst’s program that funds scholarships for nurses seeking advanced degrees to become nurse educators.
-CareFirst has invested an additional $1 million into its existing program, aimed at increasing the number of nurse faculty teaching at universities throughout Washington, D.C., Maryland and Northern Virginia.
+CareFirst has invested nearly $1 million into its existing program, aimed at increasing the number of nurse faculty teaching at universities throughout Washington, D.C., Maryland and Northern Virginia.

 - In 2007, CareFirst launched the first Project RN master’s level nursing scholarship program aimed at increasing the number of nursing faculty teachers at institutions throughout the region.
 Due to the success of the program, CareFirst launched another round of scholarships in 2010 as Project RN II.

-- In 2013, CareFirst announced its third round of Project RN grants that will be awarded to 13 post-graduate nurses.
+- In 2013, CareFirst announced its third round of Project RN grants that were awarded to 11 post-graduate nurses.